Ed, Edd n Eddy: Scam of the Century

-Ed, Edd n Eddy: Scam of the Century is a video game developed by Japanese video game developer Art Co., Ltd and published by D3 Publisher for the Nintendo DS.
+Ed, Edd n Eddy: Scam of the Century is a 2007 action platformer video game developed by Japanese developer Art Co., Ltd and published by D3 Publisher for the Nintendo DS.
 The game is based on the Cartoon Network animated series Ed, Edd n Eddy.
 It was released on October 23, 2007, in North America, on November 1, 2007, in Australia, and on November 30, 2007, in Europe.
 In the game, the Eds run the risk of having their scams turned on them by the other kids in the neighborhood.
 Many of the objects and characters, as well as the visual style, borrow heavily from the cartoon.

 This is also the last game based on the series.
 Previous releases include Ed, Edd n Eddy: Jawbreakers! in 2002 and Ed, Edd n Eddy: The Mis-Edventures in 2005.
+The game received generally poor reviews from critics.